Dee-Techie/Cybersecurity-Portfolio/Write-Ups/TCP_UDP_Encapsulation.md

 ---

-Quick Questions & Answers :
+Quick Questions & Answers from what has been covered so far :

 - On a WiFi, within what will an IP packet be encapsulated?
   > Frame